federicoInserra/Big-Project-IoT/Evaluation.md

 An elevated cost for maintaining the infrastructure could not be sustainable by the museum.
 We think that a cost of less than 10€ per month is necessary to guarantee the management of the infrastructure to the museum without problems.
 We have estimated that the total cost of maintaining the database and the server to manage the requests using the Google cloud platform will be around 7€ per month.
+There is also the cost for the board with the bluetooth device, that should be around 30€ per board.

 ### How to evaluate architecture
 Given the current situation, we have decided that we can simulate the operation of our application using a board on IoT lab.